eliparto/AI-Master-Computational-Intelligence/README.md

 Note:
 - *A smooth video render is available in `/Media`.*
 - *Gif and video show sped-up motion.
 The video should represent motion over ~140-160 seconds in real life.*
-- *Actual locomotion was slightly different as the green/pink wayoints slightly protrude from the floor and have their own friction properties.*
+- *Actual locomotion was slightly different as the green/pink waypoints slightly protrude from the floor and may have different friction coefficients than the floor.*

 ## Installation/prerequisites
 - Install [Revolve2_TL](https://github.com/eliparto/revolve2_TL); a modified version version of [Revolve2](https://github.com/eliparto/revolve2_TL) with changes to support targeted locomotion.